 Laila Ali On Her Father’s Death: “I’m Glad He’s No Longer Suffering”

 Laila Ali, daughter of legendary boxer Muhammad Ali and his third wife, Veronica Porsche Ali, watched her dad move from boxing to legendary humanitarian.
-This year, she had to bury the man who meant everything to her.
+But, when the time came, she faced her biggest fear and had to bury the man who meant everything to her.
 Now she’s reflecting on her dad’s legacy on her life and how to move forward.

 Laila grew up in Southern California with her parents and her older sister, Hana.
 After a troubled period in her teens, including time in a juvenile detention center, she earned a degree in business management at Santa Monica College.
 She worked as a manicurist while attending school and then owned a nail salon.

 Ali, who became a boxing champ herself, retired with an undefeated, 24-0 record.

 While Muhammad Ali was concerned over his daughter’s boxing career at first, she had to move forward what was in her heart.

 “He tried to talk me out of it indirectly, but obviously I did what I wanted to do, and he knew I was going to do what I wanted to do.
 He had so much respect for the fact that I did what I believed in, just like he did.
 He wanted me to be my own person,” Ali said to CBS News.